OREJAH/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

     main()

-# Data.
+ Data.

-The variety of banking services has grown to encompass the growing complexity of services defined as banking services.
-It includes bank records with 21 observations per record.
-Each record includes 20 explanatory observations about the client contacted and 1 response (y) observation of whether the client subscribed to a bank term deposit.
+The bank marketing dataset includes bank records with 21 observations per record.
+Each record includes 20 explanatory observations about the client contacted and 1 response (y) observation of whether the client subscribed to a bank term deposit with boolean values(yes or no).

- # Hyperparameter tuning.
+ Hyperparameter tuning.

  This was done by building a hyperdrive service using jupyter notebook through the following processes:

 Initialize the azure machine learning workspace, create a compute cluster to run the experiments on and check for existing cluster, if any existing cluster is found, it will be used for the experiments instead of creating a new cluster.